 Choo chee curry is less spicy than Thai curries like red, green, and jungle.

 Choo Chee curry paste is mild with savory, rich, creamy sauce from coconut cream and milk.
 Its rich sauce is lightly sweet and salty and the perfect thick sauce to pour over baked, grilled, or fried seafood.

 Choo chee and red curry paste have similar ingredients.
 Choo Chee has fewer chilis, uses more dry spices, and has delicious toasted coconut flakes.
 Red curry paste is also spicier and doesn't have coconut flakes.

-Homemade curry pastes last up to 2 weeks in the refrigerator and can freeze for up to 4-6 months!
-If freezing, divide the paste into small portions for easy measurement, so you don’t have to thaw out the entire batch before measuring.
+Homemade curry pastes last up to 2 weeks in the refrigerator and can freeze for 4-6 months!
+If freezing, divide the paste into small portions for easy measurement so you don’t have to thaw the entire batch before measuring.

 If you cannot find all the ingredients to make your Choo Chee paste, use Thai red curry paste but mix in toasted coconut flakes before making the sauce on a stovetop.
 Also, add extra toasted coconut flakes to the sauce and garnish with more if you want the strong coconut flakes' texture.

 ** Love a recipe you've tried?
 Please leave a 5-star ?rating in the recipe card below and/or a review in the comments section further down the page.
 Or follow me on Facebook, Pinterest, or Instagram! **Print